-We note, that except for the realisation of the rotating patterns, this setup can generate any beating time-periodic profiles employing the imprinting of different intensity and phase profiles with SLMs.
+GHz time-modulation frequency for polaritons and does not require any modifications made for the sample.
+In contrast, the periodic modulation technique using surface acoustic waves (SAW) previously implemented for polaritons [123, 124], operates at frequencies in the hundreds of MHz range and requires specific samples.
+Moreover, except for the realisation of the rotating patterns, our setup can generate any beating time-periodic profiles employing the imprinting of different intensity and phase profiles with SLMs.

 Figure 3-5: Experimental setup for the rotating excitation pattern generation.
-Two single-mode, frequency stabilised lasers (with frequencies f_1 , f_2 , and OAMs l_1 , l_2 respectively) are overlapped on the beamsplitter(BS).
+Two single-mode, frequency stabilised lasers (with frequencies $f_1$ , $f_2$ , and OAMs $l_1$ , $l_2$ respectively) are overlapped on the beamsplitter (BS).
 The resulting dumbbell-shaped beating pattern rotates with the frequency and direction defined by two lasers.